tam-borine/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

-CI
---

-We are running JSHint on our CI server - save yourself having to wait for a build to happen by linting your code on your machine first.
-[Here are installations for most popular editors](http://jshint.com/install/).
-Grab the `.jshintrc` from this repo and have better JS!

-If you don't follow the usual Jasmine convention of having your tests in `spec` and your code in `src`, or you've built your code into a little app, CI will probably fail for you as we are doing *sneaky things*&trade; to make your tests run.
-However, there is a simple fix:

 1. Open up your `.travis.yml`
 2. On line 8, you will see where it looks for your code (`'src/**/*.js'`) and your tests (`'spec/**/*.js'`)